-SAR’s Student Advocacy Seminars offer faculty the chance to help students develop research and advocacy skills while investigating attacks on higher education communities, in cooperation with SAR’s Academic Freedom Monitoring Project, or alleged cases of unjust restriction, prosecution or imprisonment of scholars and students through SAR’s Action Campaigns.
+SAR’s Student Advocacy Seminars provide university and college students with the opportunity to develop human rights research and advocacy skills through direct engagement on behalf of threatened members of the global higher education community in cooperation with SAR’s Academic Freedom Monitoring Project and Action Campaigns.

 Arranged and supervised by local faculty in partnership with SAR, each seminar takes on the case of one or more scholars facing unjust restrictions, prosecution, or imprisonment.
 This experiential program is tailored to each institution ad group of students and is designed to give students a foundation in:

 - Human rights research, standards, and mechanisms